[gnutls-devel] GnuTLS | Automatically NULLify after gnutls_free() (!923)

 gnutls-devel at lists.gnutls.org

-> - do not care what about policies of outside projects which include `gnutls.h`
+- do not care what policies outside projects have that include `gnutls.h`

 You're receiving this email because of your account on gitlab.com.